pytorch/pytorch.github.io/_posts/2024-12-10-torchcodec.md

-* Torchcodec is consistently the best-performing library for the primary use-case we designed it for: decoding many videos at once as a part of a training data loading pipeline.
+* Torchcodec is consistently the best-performing library for the primary use case we designed it for: decoding many videos at once as a part of a training data loading pipeline.
 In particular, high-resolution videos see great gains with CUDA where decoding and transforms both happen on the GPU.
-* Torchcodec is competitive on the CPU with seek-heavy use-cases such as random and uniform sampling.
+* Torchcodec is competitive on the CPU with seek-heavy use cases such as random and uniform sampling.
 Currently, torchcodec’s performance is better with shorter videos that have a smaller file size.
 This performance is due to torchcodec’s emphasis on seek-accuracy, which involves an initial linear scan.
 * Torchcodec is not as competitive when there is no seeking; that is, opening a video file and decoding from the beginning.
 This is again due to our emphasis on seek-accuracy and the initial linear scan.

 Implementing an [approximate seeking mode](https://github.com/pytorch/torchcodec/issues/427) in torchcodec should resolve these performance gaps, and it’s our highest priority feature for video decoding.